Walking can be faster than other methods of travel, with no sitting in traffic or waiting for a bus, and it’s free.

 Sean Gubbins delivers a range of walks of interest across Hackney, as well as working in partnership with the Council to extend this offer.

-Sean has used his knowledge and creativity to offer self-led history focused walks to do in your permitted daily exercise during the current lockdown.
+Sean has used his knowledge and creativity to offer self-led history focused walks.
 The routes are snippets of Walk Hackney’s walks, devised and led by Sean since 2002.

 To relieve pressure on the parks at this time, these routes are largely through local streets.
 Please remember to: